InfiniteZeroFoundation/.github/profile/README.md

-# InfiniteZero Foundation
+# InfiniteZero Foundation 🌱
 *Building decentralized AI infrastructure for public goods and sustainable communities* 🌍

-**InfiniteZero Foundation** is a non-profit organization building **privacy-preserving, decentralized AI infrastructure** and public goods networks.
-Our mission is to empower individuals and communities to **participate, earn, and contribute to inclusive AI-driven economies** while advancing **trustless, decentralized technology** for the benefit of society and the planet.
+**InfiniteZero Foundation** is a non-profit organization creating **privacy-preserving, decentralized AI infrastructure** and public goods networks.
+Our mission is to empower **individuals and communities** to **participate, earn, and contribute to inclusive AI-driven economies**, advancing **trustless, decentralized technology** for the benefit of society and the planet.

-We develop and maintain the **Decentralized Intelligence Network (DIN)** — an **ownerless, validator-secured AI protocol** designed to shift compute and data to the **edge**, keeping control in the hands of users rather than centralized authorities.
-DIN enables communities and individuals to **train AI models locally, maintain privacy, and receive rewards**, creating a truly **inclusive AI commons**.
+We develop and maintain the **Decentralized Intelligence Network (DIN)** — an **ownerless, validator-secured AI protocol** that shifts compute and data to the **edge**, keeping control in the hands of users rather than centralized authorities.
+DIN enables communities and individuals to **train AI models locally, maintain privacy, and receive rewards**, creating a **truly inclusive AI commons** 🤝.

 ---